Dr. Anne Kohnke

 Research and Scholarship

-Kohnke, A., Shoemaker, D., & Sigler, K. (Submitted).
+Kohnke, A., Shoemaker, D., & Sigler, K. (in production, scheduled for March 2016 print).
 The Complete Guide to CyberSecurity Risk and Controls.
 London: CRC Press, Taylor & Francis Group.

-Shoemaker, D., Kohnke, A., & Sigler, K. (scheduled for Feb 2016).
+Shoemaker, D., Kohnke, A., & Sigler, K. (in production, scheduled for Feb 2016 print).
 CyberSecurity: A Guide to the National Initiative for Cybersecurity Education (NICE) Framework 2.0.
 London: CRC Press, Taylor & Francis Group.

 Shoemaker, D. & Kohnke, A. (2015).
 Cyberscience or Cybersystem: Can You Be Secure When You're Not Secure?.
 CyberTalk, Issue 7, 54-56.